monkzzz/Eagle-component-library-creator/README.md

 - Creates the component symbol.

-- Creates the component package.
+- Creates the component footprint.

 ## Usage
 The program asks for information to create the library, some is required other is opcional.